If you are thinking about starting a career in Accounting, Seattle University is a smart choice for your undergraduate education.

 Seattle University’s accounting department also helps students plan their future.
 Many accounting students will pursue a Master’s in Accounting to complete the 225-credit requirement for the CPA Exam.
 Seattle University’s accounting students have the option to apply to our highly ranked Masters in Professional Accounting program without being required to take the GMAT or GRE.
 Seattle University’s accounting classes mirror the material covered by the CPA exam so our students feel more prepared to pass.

-Seattle University provides a generous amount of scholarship opportunites for transfer students.
+Seattle University provides a generous amount of scholarship opportunities for transfer students.

 2017-2018 Merit Scholarships for Transfer Students